Webhook reference

 A JSON object for the data to encode as JSON.

-This sets the header to application/json.
+This sets the Content-Type header to application/json.

 The keys or values can contain variables.

-The properties form, json and body are mutually exclusive.
+The properties form, json, and body are mutually exclusive.

-body
+Custom body settings

 EXAMPLE